malaikannan/malaikannan.github.io/_posts/2017-01-16-how-to-learn-deep-learning.markdown

 ## Convolution Neural Networks

 Convolution Neural networks is a class of Deep Learning that is predominantly used for computer vision.
 AndreJ Karpathy and Justin Johnson taught a great course [cs231n](https://www.youtube.com/watch?v=g-PvXUjD6qg&list=PLlJy-eBtNFt6EuMxFYRiNRS07MCWN5UIA) in Stanford on CNN.
-It gives lot of practical tips on building Deep Learning models
+It gives lot of practical tips on building Deep Learning models.
 I wrote an intro level CNN tutorial for [Keras](https://github.com/malaikannan/Talks/blob/master/Demystifying_AI_Keras_Intro.ipynb).